V-Cent/TTE/docs/tech/todps2.md

 #### SB storage
 :::

-By changing to Manual after causing the forced neutral animation, the SB buffered action will be saved in memory but will not be consumed.
-Once you return to semi-auto (even mid-chain), the SB buffered action will still be available to use.
-Since you can have much more accurate movements in manual, it is possible to set up a specific position and then change to semi-auto, automatically cancelling your action due to the spatial properties of the cancel.
+By changing to Manual during the _forced neutral animation_ (or during casting for spells and 1 frame after pressing the artes button for screen-wide artes), the _buffered action_ will be saved in memory but will not be consumed.
+Once you return to semi-auto (even mid-chain), the _buffered action_ will still be available to use.
+Since you can have much more accurate movements in manual, it is possible to set up a specific position and then change to semi-auto, automatically canceling your action due to the spatial properties of the technique.

 The same rules apply once you return to semi-auto mode (normals, air actions...).
-This can be used to properly cancel attacks with air-enabled spells!
-Even the recovery of some BC's can be cancelled.
+This can be used to properly cancel attacks with air-enabled spells.

 This cannot be used to bypass the air limitations of the battle arena.